pivotal/docs-tap/aws-services/uninstall-aws-services.hbs.md

     1. Record the name and namespace of the `Secret` referenced in `spec.credentials`.
     1. Delete the `metadata.finalizers` entry.
 This allows the `ProviderConfig` to be deleted.

-1. Save and close your editor.
+1. Save, and close your editor.
 The `ProviderConfig` is automatically deleted.

 1. Verify the `ProviderConfig` has been removed by running: